Logo

 Can Your HOA Legally Prevent You from Building an ADU?

-Imposing restrictions that contradict state-mandated ADU protections.
+Imposing restrictions that conflict with state-mandated ADU protections.

 Legal Actions Homeowners Can Take Against an HOA Blocking an ADU